mkxml/atom-filesize/README.md

 # filesize package for Atom

-This package is intended for use with the [Atom Editor](https://atom.io) and it displays the size of the focused file in the status bar component.
+This package is intended for use with the [Atom Editor](https://atom.io) and it displays the size of the focused file in the [status-bar](https://atom.io/packages/status-bar) component included with Atom.

 **Bonus:** If you click on the filesize component it will show a tooltip with more information about the file, try it out!